WSSCreativeDepartment/SteemShutter-with-MemeMaker/README.md

 ### Cropping
 Now you can crop your images by pinch gesture using two fingers.
 It is only possible for photos taken with SteemShutter.

+### Colors
+Version 1.8 brings six colors for sgnature and meme letters.
+Just tap on one of them at the bottom of your screen.

 SteemShutter by @dumar022
 Button design: @svarozich
 Steemit.com